 Do you know what is a thermal evaporator?
 A thermal evaporator is an electric resistance heater that melts a material and raises vapor pressure.
-The vapor pressure is increased at an efficient pace.
+At an efficient pace, the system boosts the vapor pressure.
 Certain cognitive requirements must now be satisfied in order to navigate through this procedure efficiently.
 To begin, this is done in a high vacuum.

 In this way, you can allow the vapor to reach the final product without reacting.
 This condition also caters to the need of reducing the incorporation of impurities.
 Thermal evaporation is the best way to deposit a material on the substrate.